Contact Us

 Residencies

-Applications for our 2025 programs are now open and will close at midnight on May 31, 2024.
+Applications for our 2025 programs are now closed.
+Applications for our 2026 programs will open February 14, 2025 and close at midnight on May 31, 2025.

 Our residency programs are an important way that we meet our mission, and provide dedicated individuals access to our resources and accommodations.
 All of our residents are selected based on their ability to demonstrate a current interest in plants, landscapes, and gardens, or more broadly, the natural world and humankind’s place in it.
 We welcome and encourage diverse applicants, and we are always excited to receive submissions that convey a unique relationship with, or perspective on, the natural world.